-7.3xiii Following the decision, the case manager, with support from LADO will determine the next actions.
-If an allegation was found to be malicious, the school must consider whether the

-7.3xiv Details of the allegations will be kept on the file of the person accused, except those resulting in a malicious outcome where the choice to retain is that of the individual.
+- 7.3xiii Following the decision, the case manager, with support from LADO will determine the next actions.
+If an allegation was found to be malicious, the school must consider whether the person/child who made the allegation is in need of help themselves and whether a referral to customer services is required. - 7.3xiv Details of the allegations will be kept on the file of the person accused, except those resulting in a malicious outcome where the choice to retain is that of the individual.